Wild Owl Pellets Can Be Disease Vectors February 21 2017

 www.pellet.com is a family owned business that has been providing owl pellet dissection kits for more than 25 years!
 They have facilitated learning and engaged students in examining the outside world, such as with these owl pellets for kids, for decades now.
 Pellet.com knows what it takes to get your child charged up about nature.

-There are a variety of kids nature kits that will help your child engage with the scientific method and be more open to exploring the outside world.
+There are a variety of science project kits for kids that will help your child engage with the scientific method and be more open to exploring the outside world.
 A great product to use is an identification kit.
 There are four identification kits to choose from, and your child will be able to learn about classifying objects, identifying seeds, leaves, and twigs, making predictions and hypotheses, and so much more!
 Identification kits allow your child to become the lead researcher, opening their world up to so much more.

 Is your child more interested in anatomy?
 We also offer a variety of skeletons for their examination—from lizards, to snakes, to turtles, to rats!
 Our skeletons allow them to learn about the different parts that construct a body, and they may even be able to compare some of the bones to the bones we have as humans!
 All of our bones are real, so we can assure you that you’re getting the complete picture.